amfairley/adamiani/README.md

 ![courgette](docs/images/typography_courgette.png)

 Navigation bar items were styled with Courgette.
-This capital letters of this font is easy to read at a glance whilst still maintaining elegance.
+This capital letters of this font are easy to read at a glance whilst still maintaining elegance.
 The back up typefaces provided were Times New Roman, Times, and Serif.

 **[Meie Script](https://fonts.google.com/specimen/Meie+Script)**: